-Come the evening of Bhagawan’s birthday, everyone was excited at the prospect of witnessing the Lord swaying to the tune of World Music as he comfortably rested on the Jhoola, while also realizing that the grand festivities that marked the past week would soon come to an end.
+Everyone was excited at the prospect of witnessing the Lord swaying to the tune of World Music as he comfortably rested on the Jhoola, while also realising that the grand festivities that marked the past week would soon come to an end.
 Bhagawan was welcomed in the evening with the traditional Poorna Kumbham which was accompanied by Vedic chants and soulful Bhajans.

 The award ceremony was followed by the ‘Jhoola Mahotsavam’, an evening that every Sai devotee eagerly awaits.
 The evening session began with the launch of an online website containing excerpts and musings by Sri Madhusudan Rao Naidu, the chosen communicator of Bhagawan in the subtle form.
 The next release was a book titled ‘The Legend of Santoor’, capturing the essence of the life and music of Pandit Shivkumar Sharma, which was followed by a short musical presentation by Panditji and his son Sri Rahul Sharma on the Santoor.
 Following this soulful rendition was the much anticipated grand finale of the World Music Festival, where musicians from across the globe, who had performed over the past week as individual flowers, came together as one big garland to be offered at the divine lotus feet on His Birthday.